polterguy/polterguy.github.io/documentation/magic.lambda.pgsql/index.md

 # Magic Lambda for PostgreSQL

-This is the PostreSQL data adapter for Magic.
+This is the PostgreSQL data adapter for Magic.
 This project allows you to provide a semantic lambda structure to its slots, which in turn will dynamically create a PgSQL dialect SQL statement for you, for all basic types of CRUD SQL statements.
 In addition, it provides slots to open a PgSQL database connection, and such allows you to declare your own SQL statements to be executed towards a PostgreSQL database.
 Slots